 What Should I Look for When Examining My Moles?

 Examine your skin with a mirror.
 Pay close attention to areas of your skin that are often exposed to the sun, such as the hands, arms, chest, and head.
-If your moles do not change over time, you don't have to be concerned.

 The following ABCDEs are important signs of moles that could be skin cancer.
 If a mole displays any of the signs listed below, have it checked immediately by a dermatologist: